david-yz-liu/memory-viz/docs/docs/02-diagram_format.md

 # JSON Format of `objects` argument in `draw` function

+> :warning: Dark mode may make example images harder to read.

 The `draw` function defined in `user_functions.ts` has an `objects` argument which is used to define the array of objects that is drawn on the canvas.
 One way to populate the `objects` argument is by using a JSON file containing the object array.